webathlet/cleverreach-extension/README.md

 It's a simple interface for [CleverReach](https://www.cleverreach.com/) newsletter software using the [official CleverReach SOAP API](https://api.cleverreach.com/soap/doc/5.0/).

 ### Features
-* Easily embed your CleverReach sign-up form anywhere on your website
+* Embed your CleverReach sign-up form anywhere on your website
 * Double opt-in according to your CleverReach configuration
 * Smooth form submission using Ajax (no page reload)
+* Extremely lightweight plugin with many hooks for developers
 * Optional: Customize your form and error messages via filters

 Check the [Wiki](https://github.com/hofmannsven/cleverreach-extension/wiki) for available filters and further information.